John Matthews (engineer)

-Professor John Matthews (born 4 July 1930) CBE DEng, BSc, CEng, CPhys,HonFIAgrE, FInstP, FErgS, FRAgrS, Eur.Ing. was Pro-Chancellor of the University of Luton.
+John Matthews CBE (4 July 1930 – 11 July 2025) was a British agricultural engineer who was Pro-Chancellor of the University of Luton.

 Career

 Agriculture

-An agricultural engineer, Matthews joined Great Britain's National Institute of Agricultural Engineering (NIAE) in 1959, He was its Director from 1984-1990, during which time it became known as the Agriculture and Food Research Council.
+An agricultural engineer, Matthews joined Great Britain's National Institute of Agricultural Engineering (NIAE) in 1959, He was its Director from 1984 to 1990, during which time it became known as the Agriculture and Food Research Council.
+He was President of the Institution of Agricultural Engineers 1986–1988.

 Matthews' research interests were in the health and safety of agricultural workers, including noise, vibration, posture and mental stress; and also in robotic systems development.

 While at the Institute, he served as chairman on health and safety issues of the ISO and the Organisation for Economic Co-operation and Development.